vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part1.rst

 SmartThings Web Services Tutorial - Part 1
 ==========================================

+This is the first part of two that will teach you how to build a WebServices SmartApp.

-In this tutorial, you will learn:
+In part 1 of this tutorial, you will learn:

 - How to develop a Web Services SmartApp that exposes endpoints.
 - How to call the Web Services SmartApp using simple API calls.